MikeZu/learngit/readme.txt

-git is an controler system
+git is an controler system try ci